 Two weeks later, I officially resigned from my own company in September 2011, and I physically left in January 2012.
 Over the next 12 months, I took a sabbatical to find myself.
 I was very fortunate to have a mentor who was a professor in philosophy and a mentor who was an expert in the emotional body.
 On top of that, I signed up to do a quantum medicine course to learn about the mind, body and emotional connection.

-The journey in those 12 months is where I had another life-changing realisation.
+The journey in those 12 months is where I had another life-changing realization.
 I t hit me that I had accumulated thousands of hours of knowledge, wisdom and skill that could solve a complex problem when merged.
-At that moment, I realised I came face to face with personal branding way back in the year 2000 from ONE sliding door experience – “Oh my god”.
+At that moment, I realized I came face to face with personal branding way back in the year 2000 from ONE sliding door experience – “Oh my god”.

 I know how to build sales systems from end to end.
 I also know how to design digital membership systems because that’s all we did in my software company.
 I employed a cognitive scientist in my business previously who taught me the power of frame-working and how to design software through the lens of a user.

 I’m passionate about programs because building systems is how I solve problems holistically.
 This thinking is rooted in my software background.
-I merge personal branding, systemisation, turning systems into a digital asset and my passion for sales and marketing to solve an end-to-end problem for anyone in the world who wants to commercialise their knowledge, wisdom and skillset into an actual service-based business .
+I merge personal branding, systematization, turning systems into a digital asset and my passion for sales and marketing to solve an end-to-end problem for anyone in the world who wants to commercialize their knowledge, wisdom and skill set into an actual service-based business .

 When I was able to look at that inventory I possessed, I knew I could do those things whether they were digital or not.
 What I do doesn’t come from textbook learning.
 It’s from experiential learning through working for some of the largest IT companies and having my own successful software company.